Best Season to Install Retaining Walls in Ann Arbor?

 When having these walls installed on your property, there are a few things to keep in mind.
-First, the soil should be frost free and as well-drained as possible for the duration of the project.
+First, the soil should be frost free and as well-drained as possible for the duration of the retaining wall project.
 What that means for individuals in Ann Arbor is selecting the least rainy time of the warm season.

 If you’re keen on having a nice level area or areas of your property in time for summer entertaining, you’ll want to have all your planning done before the last snow melts.
-Even if you expect to contract with a professional company for your retaining walls, knowing where your money will be spent is also an important consideration.
+Even if you expect to contract with a professional landscape contractor for your retaining walls, knowing where your money will be spent is also an important consideration.
 Other aspects to keep in mind are:

-• What type of materials will be used, for structural and aesthetic considerations.
+• What type of materials will be used, for structural and aesthetic considerations?

 • The installation of a sound foundation beneath the wall footings